 Pat treated us to a wonderful early dinner at the restaurant in the garden.
 These images are cut from some paper placemats that the waiter gave to us, after we explained about our journals.
 There were nice fabric tablecloths on the tables, but maybe they use these outside.
 The artwork is charming!
 Cut and paste makes for a quick page and captured memories.

+Jennifer had been doing some reading about the Petit Trianon, a village built for Marie Antoinette to get away from her responsibilities at the palace (a summer place away from the summer place).
+She had it built as an idyllic country village.
 I just used the beautiful map of the gardens for this page.
 It was like something straight out of storybook.
 It was not the easiest thing to find..even with a map.
 I think they could benefit from a few signs to lead you through the garden to the hamlet.

 Here is the queen's boudoir.
 I sketched this little building from one of my photos after we got back to Ireland, because we were on a pretty tight schedule in Paris.
 This was in the hamlet, separate from la Petit Trianon.
 As I said, the buildings are STRAIGHT out a storybook.
 If you'd like to see some great pictures of a very charming place go to this site: The Queen's Hamlet.